• Skip to primary navigation

 I'm all about sifting my flour when it comes to baking, there are so many reasons why.
 In our baker's dozen article I talk about why I sift my flour.

 This recipe calls for a lot of all-purpose flour and is best to sift it all at once.
 But then dived it in half, the first half to get started with.
-Into a mixing bowl, I add in half of the flour and the yeast then whisked them together.
+Into a small bowl, I add in half of the flour and the yeast then whisked them together.

-Make sure that your yeast isn't old.
+Make sure that your active dry yeast isn't old.
 This along with other factors could cause the dough to not rise properly.
 With half of the flour and yeast whisked together, it's time for the butter and milk.
 In a medium-sized saucepan bring the milk and butter to a temperature of between 120-130℉.

-A sauce pan with milk and butter.
+A sauce pan with milk and butter for homemade cinnamon rolls with cream cheese frosting.

 I find that cubing the chilled butter helps to melt the butter without going over the desired temperature.
 I did use unsalted butter and 2% milk, you can use whole milk and salted butter if you like.
 A cooking thermometer will help with getting the perfect temperature.